dedraPL/SpikingNeuralNetwork/README.md

 1. input neuron indexes (len of I)
 1. output neuron indexes (len of O)
 1. adjacency matrix (len of N*N) with specified precision (float or double)

+# KNOWN ISSUES

+* loading txt file with loadBin results with huge memory consumption

 # TODO
 - [x] working CPU single threaded version
 - [x] working GPU version
-- [ ] save network to txt and bin file
+- [x] save network to txt and bin file
 - [ ] multithread CPU version
 - [ ] template class with precision sellection of the Neuron and Synapse
 - [ ] more neuron models
+- [ ] documentation and comments